InsideGH/DiskPicasso/README.md

 data folder.
 A journal of cache entries are stored in either a sql or realm based journal implementation.

+The storage which consists of a file (cache file - image) and a entry in a journal (sql or realm) is using RxJava to asynchronously perform writes.

+Getting stuff from disk is done by using a reflection of the persisted items through a lru cache.
+The cache actually also helps to limit the disk cache size.

 It's uses the picasso transformation to intercept the bitmap placement on the ImageView to make a cache entry.